There are so many myths and phony design rules, you can wind up half armed with too much information.

 - Overdone window dressings shout “Drama Queen.”

 Color me a headache.
 Small shots of an unexpected color can enrich the overall scheme.
 Add the unexpected…but don’t consider something like a fuchsia sofa unless you are a Color Mix Master and know how to make it work.

-A themed room in a home is questionable.
-Though you may have a brilliant idea for a theme, a gesture is better than a stage set.
-Use just a few themed pieces then tie it all together with color and texture.
+Unless it’s intended for young children, a themed room at home is questionable.
+How enchanting to have your very own fantasy world to come to life… if you are not yet in your teens, that is.
+It’s much less charming if you are old enough to have some grip on real life.
+Though you may have a brilliant idea for an exotic destination, a gesture is better than a stage set.
+Use just a few topic specific pieces, then tie it all together with color and texture.

 Creating a tropical paradise, complete with bamboo mats and palm fronds, when you live somewhere like Arizona, is like asking your décor for wish fulfillment.

 Organizing guideline.
 If you feel you’re stepping into different countries and/or eras as you move from room to room, you have over–stepped the tipping point.

 Blast from the past.
 There are many reasons to value the use of antique furniture in your overall design scheme, but you have to be honest about the upholstered pieces.
 Antique sofa seats are often too narrow for real comfort and you might not be able to have the “innards” upgraded to a more modern standard of comfort without sacrificing the original fabric.

 Many “Design Authorities” fail to mention that if your design solution makes you uncomfortable, it’s the wrong answer.